 A government holiday is a calendar date recognized and allocated as a holiday by the government.
 Each level of government in the U.S.—federal, state, and local government—may have different designations for holidays.

 Work in California?
-Check out our overtime calculator!
+Check the free overtime calculator we created below!